-- The discount rate is based on the long-term expected rate of return on the pension plan investments.
-This resulted in an increase in the discount rate used to measure the TPL from 2.21 percent as of June 30, 2020 to 7.4 percent. - The total pension liability is now compared against the plan's fiduciary net position to determine the net pension liability (NPL).
+• The discount rate is based on the long-term expected rate of return on the pension plan investments.
+This resulted in an increase in the discount rate used to measure the TPL from 2.21 percent as of June 30, 2020 to 7.4 percent.

+The total pension liability is now compared against the plan's fiduciary net position to determine the net pension liability (NPL).
 Additionally, OSA recently completed an experience study which modified multiple assumption to estimate future plan experience.

+Discount Rate

-Discount Rate.
-The discount rate used to measure the total pension liability was set equal to the Bond Buyer General Obligations 20-Bond Municipal Bond Index, or 7.4 percent for the June 30, 2021, measurement date.
+The discount rate used to measure the total pension liability was set equal to the Bond Buyer General Obligations 20-Bond Municipal Bond Index, or 7.4 percent for the June 30, 2022, measurement date.

-Contributions.
+Contributions

 Contribution rates for the SBRP (TIAA-CREF), which are based upon age, are 5%, 7.5% or 10% of salary and are matched by the College.
-Employee and employer contributions for the year ended June 30, 2021 were each \$842,834.
+Employee and employer contributions for the year ended June 30, 2022 were each \$829,959.

-Pension Expense.
+Pension Expense

 The Pension Expense is the summation of a number of components, including benefits earned during the fiscal year and interest on the TPL.
 These numbers are sensitive to assumption changes and plan experience and can be volatile from year to year.

-Pension expense for the fiscal year ending June 30, 2021 was (\$528,170).
+Pension expense for the fiscal year ending June 30, 2022 was (146,167).

+Plan Membership

-Plan Membership.
-Membership in the State Board Supplemental Retirement Plan consisted of the following as of June 30, 2020, the most recent actuarial valuation date:
+Membership in the State Board Supplemental Retirement Plan consisted of the following as of June 30, 2021, the most recent full actuarial valuation date.
+Since FY22 was a roll forward year, consistent participant data was used for the roll-forward.